michaelnmmeyer/mini/README.md

     $ make && sudo make install

+A Lua binding is also available.
+See the readme in the `lua` directory for instructions about how to build and use it.

 ## Note

 Automata do not allow storage of auxiliary data inside the lexicon.
 But perfect